 - Train one or more citizen workers to perform the work for which the non-resident worker is employed,

-- Pay a levy of USD 0.25 per hour for every hour of work performed by non-resident worker, to be paid to the Resident Workers Training Account for the purposes of training citizen workers, and repatriating non-resident workers should the need arise.
+- Pay a levy of USD 250 per non-resident worker per quarter to be paid to the Resident Workers Training Account for the purposes of training citizen workers, and repatriating non-resident workers should the need arise.

 This requirement is set and evaluated on a case by case basis, and is usually included as part of a whole package that also includes investment incentives such as favorable taxation statuses.

 U.S. Citizens do not require a visa to enter the Marshall Islands, and may be employed in the Marshall Islands without obtaining a work permit or a visa.
 They must register as an alien with the Department of Immigration on an annual basis.
-Though use of local products is encouraged, the government does not follow “forced localization.”
+Though use of local products is encouraged, the government does not impose “forced localization” rules.

-The RMI does not currently have laws or regulations on domestic storage or localization requirements.
+The RMI does not currently have laws or regulations on domestic data storage or localization requirements.

 5. Protection of Property Rights

-In 2003, the Government of the Marshall Islands established a Land Registration Authority to create a voluntary register of customary land and establish a legal framework for recording documents related to ownership rights.
+In 2003, the Government of the Republic of the Marshall Islands established a Land Registration Authority to create a voluntary register of customary land and establish a legal framework for recording documents related to ownership rights.
 The Land Registration Authority has not achieved its objective of encouraging greater clarity and security of property rights in land.
 The continued lack of clear title creates uncertainty for investors and impedes lending.
-As a result, native-born Marshallese are disadvantaged, since they cannot mobilize their wealth (i.e., land) to finance business ventures.
+As a result, native-born Marshallese cannot draw upon their land rights as collateral toto finance business ventures.
 The government is exploring the possibility of acting as an intermediary between investors and landowners focusing on resort development.